Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

+\begin{exe} Notice that the same geodesic can admit two reparametrizations, one as a minimizing unit geodesic and the other as a maximizing one, so that the possibilities $(i)$ and $(ii)$ are not exclusive.
 For example, this will happen for all the $\Sigma$- admissible straight lines of a strong wind Minkowskian structure regarded as a wind Finslerian structure.
 In fact, the straight lines starting at the origin and tangent to the indicatrix determine the boundary geodesics, where both equalities \eqref{mini} and \eqref{maxi} hold, as the $F$- and $F_l$-lengths coincide for each one of them.
 The straight lines inside this cone also satisfy \eqref{mini} and \eqref{maxi}, even though these lengths are now different, and they consequently admit two different parametrizations as unit geodesics, one with $F(\dot\gamma)\equiv 1$ (minimizing) and the other one with $F_l(\dot\gamma)\equiv 1$ (maximizing).
-Notice also that a more classical approach also shows that such lines minimize locally for {\em any} conic Finsler norm $F$ (see \cite[Section 3.4]{JavSan11}), and an analogous reasoning shows that they maximize locally for {\em any} Lorentzian norm.
+Notice also that a more classical approach also shows that such lines minimize locally for {\em any} conic Finsler norm $F$ (see \cite[Section 3.4]{JavSan11}), and an analogous reasoning shows that they maximize locally for {\em any} Lorentzian norm. \end{exe}

-\end{rem} Finally, we arrive at the following definition of geodesic.
+Finally, we arrive at the following definition of geodesic.

 \begin{defi} Let $I\subset \R$ be an interval.
 We say that a curve $\gamma:I\rightarrow M$ is {\em a unit geodesic of the wind Finslerian structure $(M,\Sigma)$} if, locally, it is a unit extremizing geodesic, namely, for every $t\in I$ there exists $\varepsilon>0$ such that $\gamma|_{[t-\varepsilon,t+\varepsilon]\cap I}$ is a unit extremizing geodesic.
 We will say that $\gamma$ is a {\em geodesic (resp. pregeodesic)} of the wind Finslerian manifold $(M,\Sigma)$ if it is an affine (resp. arbitrary) reparametrization of a unit geodesic.
-An {\em exceptional geodesic} is a constant curve $\gamma_{x_0}$ which is locally an extremizing exceptional geodesic (according to Prop. \ref{disjunction}$(iii)$). \end{defi} Notice that when the interval $I$ is open, $\epsilon>0$ can be chosen such that $[t-\varepsilon,t+\varepsilon] \subset I$ (in agreement with Definition~\ref{extremizing}), while if $I$ is compact, the intersection with $I$ must be taken properly in the endpoints.
+An {\em exceptional geodesic} is a constant curve $\gamma_{x_0}$ which is locally an extremizing exceptional geodesic (according to Proposition~\ref{disjunction}$(iii)$). \end{defi} Notice that when the interval $I$ is open, $\epsilon>0$ can be chosen such that $[t-\varepsilon,t+\varepsilon] \subset I$ (in agreement with Definition~\ref{extremizing}), while if $I$ is compact, the intersection with $I$ must be taken properly in the endpoints.